-ridge amplification occurs on average during the mature stage of RWPs.
-The difference in amplitude between the up- and downstream troughs is less pronounced than during maximum baroclinic ridge amplification (cf. Figure 6a and Figure 5a), which signifies that maximum divergent amplification occurs on average closer to the center of RWPs and thus in advance of the maximum of baroclinic amplification.
-In contrast, maximum weakening of ridges by the divergent flow tends to occur towards the leading edge of RWPs (Figure 6c).
-The upper-tropospheric divergent flow in this case is dominated by convergence on the downstream side of the ridge and is associated with substantially less latent heat release than during maximum amplification (cf. Figure 6a).
-For troughs, both, maximum divergent amplification and weakening occur, on average, near the center of the RWP (Figure 6b,d).
-Differences between amplification and weakening are most prominently found in the characteristics of the low-level pressure systems and of the proxy for latent heat release: i) The low-level geopotential exhibits a higher amplitude pattern, ii) the location of the center of the downstream cyclone is below the trough, and iii) moist processes are more pronounced for maximum weakening (Figure 6d) than for amplification (Figure 6b).
-In addition, the upper-tropospheric divergent flow during maximum weakening exhibits stronger convergence on the upstream side of the trough, consistent with 410 larger latent heat release underneath the upstream ridge.
+The impact of the divergent flow and associated moist processes exhibit the most distinct differences between troughs and ridges (Fig. 6).
+The absolute value of the divergent tendency is by far the largest for ridge amplification.
+During maximum ridge amplification, strong upper-level divergence occurs mostly within the ridge anomaly, clearly associated with large values of the proxy for latent heat release below (Fig. 6a).
+Latent heat release occurs on average just downstream of an upstream surface cyclone, which indicates that latent heat release occurs within the warm conveyor belt of that cyclone.
+The amplitude of the upper-level PV anomalies and the existence of well-developed surface systems demonstrate that the strongest divergent ridge amplification occurs on average during the mature stage of RWPs.
+The difference in amplitude between the up- and downstream troughs is less pronounced than during maximum baroclinic ridge amplification (cf. Figs. 6a and 5a), which signifies that maximum divergent amplification occurs on average closer to the center of RWPs and thus in advance of the maximum of baroclinic amplification.
+In contrast, maximum weakening of ridges by the divergent flow tends to occur towards the leading edge of RWPs (Fig. 6c).
+The upper-tropospheric divergent flow in this case is dominated by convergence on the downstream side of the ridge and is associated with substantially less latent heat release than during maximum amplification (cf. Fig. 6a).
+For troughs, both maximum divergent amplification and weakening occur, on average, near the center of the RWP (Fig. 6b,d).
+Differences between amplification and weakening are most prominently found in the characteristics of the low-level pressure systems and of the proxy for latent heat release: (i) the low-level geopotential exhibits a higher amplitude pattern, (ii) the location of the center of the downstream cyclone is below the trough, and (iii) moist processes are more pronounced for maximum weakening (Fig. 6d) than for amplification (Fig. 6b).
+In addition, the upper-tropospheric divergent flow during maximum weakening exhibits stronger convergence on the upstream side of the trough, consistent with larger latent heat release underneath the upstream ridge.

-In summary, our quantitative results based on a large number of RWPs confirm the existing conceptual model of RWP dynamics (Fig. 9 in Wirth et al., 2018), save highly nonlinear evolution (wave breaking), which is not captured by our diagnostic framework.
-On average, intrinsic group and phase propagation are consistent with linear Rossby-wave theory.
+In summary, our quantitative results based on a large number of RWPs confirm the existing conceptual model of RWP dynamics (Fig. 9 in Wirth et al., 2018), except for highly nonlinear evolution (wave breaking), which is not captured by our diagnostic framework.
+On average, intrinsic group and phase propagation are consistent with linear Rossby wave theory.
 Baroclinic and divergent amplification occur preferentially near the center and towards the trailing edge of RWPs.
 Besides this refinement of the specific timing of maximum baroclinic and divergent amplification, we here provide for the first time a comprehensive analysis of the role of the divergent flow for trough and ridge amplitude.
 Distinct differences between troughs and ridges are demonstrated, which will be elaborated on below.
-The question to what extent divergent ridge amplification is associated with latent heat release will further be addressed below also (subsection 5.3).
+The question to what extent divergent ridge amplification is associated with latent heat release will further be addressed below also (Sect.
+5.3).